frequem/ModuleLib/examples/ModuleTest/README.md

     java -jar ModuleTest.jar <Path to Module0> <Path to Module1>

-In this example, all Module methods are called with Parameters (int) 3, (int) 3.
+In this example, all Module methods are called with parameters (int) 3, (int) 3.